Do Question Answering Modeling Improvements Hold Across Benchmarks?: Preprocessing Existing Benchmarks

 \subsection{Existing Synthetic Benchmarks}

 We consider tasks 1, 2, 3, 4, 5, 11, 12, 13, 14, 15, 16.
 The other tasks cannot be converted to extractive format (e.g., they require ``yes''/``no'' answers that do not appear in passages).
 To convert the tasks in the bAbI benchmark to extractive format, we take the passages and question as-is.
 While the bAbI benchmark does not provide character-level span annotations for answers, questions come with ``supporting facts''---sentences in the passage that contain the answer.
 Thus, choose the first occurrence of the answer token in the supporting fact sentence as our answer span.

-Some of the bAbI tasks, while useable in an extractive format in theory, cannot be trivially converted to the extractive format via the procedure above because the released benchmark's annotations do not appear in the passage.
+Some of the bAbI tasks, while usable in an extractive format in theory, cannot be trivially converted to the extractive format via the procedure above because the released benchmark's annotations do not appear in the passage.
 For instance, consider Figure~\ref{fig:babi_plural_example}, which shows an example drawn from the training set of Task 15.
 The answer provided in the benchmark is \texttt{``cat''}, although this token never appears in the passage---instead, \texttt{``cats''} does.
 In cases where the originally-labeled answer cannot be found in the supporting fact, but its pluralization is present, we use the pluralized answer as our answer span.